ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Background

-Here it is important to note that the ARQ feedback is sent over a narrowband error-free (with negligible probability of error in the reception of this small packet, which usually comprises 1 bit) feedback channel that is not used for data transmission, hence the network topology could still be assumed directed.
-The ARQ feedback procedure is repeated until a packet is successfully received (without errors) or dropped due to excess of a predefined limit of retransmissions.
-In other words, the receiver has up to a predefined number of retransmission trials to receive the data packet correctly, otherwise the packet is dropped.
-A retransmission requested by data receivers introduces a delay of one time slot, since the receiver will get the intended packet as soon as the transmission is successfull.
+Here it is important to note that, \texttt{ACK/NACK} is sent over a narrowband error-free feedback channel with negligible probability of error in the reception of this small packet, which usually comprises one bit.
+However, this feedback channel cannot support regular data transmission due to the high data rate required and, hence, larger bandwidth and higher-order modulation.
+For this reason, the network topology over which the nodes exchange information data packets could still be assumed directed.